TABLE OF CONTENTS

 Most new businesses/start-ups need some sort of funders.
 Unless you are going to self-fund, you’ll need investments from other people.
 This can come from angel investors (i.e. friends, family, people that you already know), bigger investment firms, or a variety of other avenues.
 Do your due diligence to figure out the start-up costs and how exactly you will fund your start-up.

-Luckily, if you conduct your business online you will have less starting costs as you will not be renting a brick-and-mortar space nor will you need any physical infrastructure.
+Luckily, if you conduct your business online you will have fewer starting costs as you will not be renting a brick-and-mortar space nor will you need any physical infrastructure.
 If you do operate all online, you’ll need a secure virtual terminal and credit card processing to accept your payments.
 We’ll get to how you can acquire that later.

 Another aspect you’ll need to consider is what type of new debt consolidation business you’d like to begin.
 As there are already existing debt consolidation services, you can go one of a few routes.